Chucks1093/leetcode-ts/reverse-string/README.md

     }
 ```

-This solution can also be solved using a forward loop.
+This problem can also be solved using a forward loop.

 ```js
     function reverse(value: string) {